GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 "Eval Region" note: (see initial status-bar message) Remember to change to the desired package prior to eval anything.

+Auto indent note: hitting the <tab> key will auto indent the paragraph starting from the current line until the next empty line found.

 On errors, the local Lisp server will pop up a debug dialog, asking for an ECL debug command.